59

 • 12

 But Jimmy, the town of Dale was quickly depopulated and decimated.
 It could not have been a source of food for long.
 Likewise, Laketown does not seem to have been visited by the dragon in recent memory, judging by the vague recollections of the dragon and no immediate sense of fear felt by the inhabitants.
 It seems that Smaug has not hunted men for a good many years by the time of the Hobbit.
 I do think he was hibernating for a while.
-Dec 16, 2013 at 19:42
+Commented Dec 16, 2013 at 19:42

 • 1